DiaaRoboMind/DiaaCV_with_Arduino-/README.md

 -> Project Description
 A Computer Vision-based system that uses a webcam to track hand landmarks and sends serial commands to an Arduino Uno.
 This allows for dynamic control of:
-* 3 LEDs:Turning them ON/OFF or controlling brightness.
+* 3 LEDs:Turning them ON/OFF or controlling brightness (The pins can be changed ).
 * Servo Motor: Adjusting movement speed based on finger distance.

 ->Tech Stack